act65/turing-vs-scherbius/README.md

 - encryption is based on a 'simple' version of enimga.
 Aka, a 2 rotor polynumeric substitution cipher.
 - re-encryption now costs victory points
 - Can send as many or as few resources to a single battle as you like (rather than max 2).
-- The code supposts any number of battles.
+- The code supports any number of battles.

 ***